 If you are filing a Notice of Candidacy to Graduate form for the first time, pleases send this directly to [[wdcart,Wanda Carter]].
 Otherwise, please submit all forms directly to the OGSR [[dean-gsr,using this email address]].
 We urge you to keep copies of all forms for your own records.

 If your research progress has been impacted by the pandemic, we encourage you to work on your dissertations and theses in ways that will allow you to continue to progress, for instance in writing or revising chapters or in conducting analyses.
-The Graduate Writing Resource Center will be open for online consultations in Fall 2020.
+The Graduate Writing Resource Center will be open for online consultations in Spring 2021.
 Writing consultants can help you with the framing of your key conclusions and provided you useful feedback on how to construct your arguments.
 During this pause in many types of research activities, consider whether the central arguments of your dissertation or thesis can be reformulated in a way that can still lead to a satisfying outcome while keeping you on track for graduating as you had planned.
 If so, then discuss this possibility with your advisor(s) and committee members.